JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.3/Notes.md

 ![image](https://user-images.githubusercontent.com/72783315/195105764-dd6b8ffe-cfd5-4531-a56e-ed263db88396.png)

 ## Topologies
-**Physical topologies** - How the wires are connected
+**Physical topologies** - How the wires are connected.
+Devices attached can be called nodes, terminals, station or whatever you want, no one cares.

 **Logical topologies** - How the data flows

 ![image](https://user-images.githubusercontent.com/72783315/192552505-90d7a198-3280-4b83-b9fd-d1e2ea40bf0e.png)

 ### Bus Topology
 Bus topology is litterally just a straight line.
 One cable, called the **backbone**, connects all the devices together.

 **Advantages**
+- cheap
--
+- no extra hardware required

+**Disadvantages**
+- If backbone cable fails, the entire network fails
+- As traffic increases, performance decreases
+- All computers can see the data transmission

 ### Star Topology
+Connect to central node (often a switch).
+MAC addresses identify each device.

+**Advantages**
+- If one cable fails, only that single node is affected
+- better performance and data transmission than bus topology
+- Easy to add new nodes
+- No data collisions

+**Disadvantages**
+- Relies on a central switch
+- cabling and switch are expensive

 ### Mesh Topology
+All nodes connected.
+Wifi is a mesh.

+**Advantages**
+- If using a wireless network, there is no cabling cost
+- The more nodes the more reliable (which is how wifi works)
+- Fastest

+**Disadvantages**
+- If using a wireless network, devices must have wireless capability
+- If using a wired network, lots of cables needed, which is expensive
+- Maintaining the network is difficult

 ## The internet structure
 The internet is a network of networks allows for global communication between any connected devices.